betacraft/appsurfer-android-sdk.github.io/README.md

-## AppSurfer Android SDK ##
+# AppSurfer Android SDK

-This documentation helps in Integrating AppSurfer SDK with your Android project:
+AppSurfer's Android SDK makes it easy for you to integrate AppSurfer into your Android apps.

 ## Adding SDK to your project
 ### Gradle (Android Studio)